hadriansecurity/sanicdns/docs/source/technical_overview.rst

 The parameters ``dst_mac``, ``src_ip`` and ``q_type`` are currently the same in each instance of the :struct:`Request` structure, it is assumed that the router configuration does not change during the runtime of the bruteforcer and ``q_type`` is filled from the user-provided question type.

-The ``dst_ip`` and ``num_ips`` paramters are used to control the destination IP that the worker will send the packet to.
-The worker first uses ``dst_ip[0]`` as the destination IP and cycles through the IP when retrying a request.
-This is to prevent a faulty / unresponsive resolver from blocking the request.

-The ``dst_ip`` slots in the request are filled to ``REQUEST_MAX_IPS`` by filling them with consecutive user-supplied resolver IP's.
-The user-supplied resolvers are also rotated to ensure that the load is distributed evenly over all resolvers.

 To fetch domains from the input file with domains to resolve the :class:`InputReader` is used.
 This is an optimized `SIMD <https://en.wikipedia.org/wiki/Single_instruction,_multiple_data>`_ file reader that can return an individual domain from the input file using :func:`InputReader::GetDomain`.
 This input domain is read in the Request's ``name`` field.

 .. _technical_overview_the_workers: